 Good news for those seeking instrument rating and for anyone needing to keep current.

 Recently, the FAA decided to allow 50% of the hours of instrument-rating instruction to be accomplished on an approved “AATD” category simulator such as our Redbird MCX.
 Another recent FAA ruling allows instrument-rated pilots to accomplish all of their currency requirements (6 approaches to IMC minimums plus a holding pattern within the past 6 months) using an approved AATD such as ours.
 The FAA allows these sessions to be flown solo—without an instructor on board.
 No hood or safety pilot are necessary.

-To maximize the efficiency of maintaining currency, Alpha Flight Simulation has put together a large selection of approach scenarios which are pre-loaded with in-the-air starting point, IMC weather from the IAF to minimums for each approach, and a variety of conditions such as time of day, turbulence, winds, etc. So if you’re facing a TFR this winter, it’s a good time to come in out of the wind to the Sim and stay current.
+To maximize the efficiency of maintaining currency, Alpha Flight Simulation has put together a large selection of approach scenarios which are pre-loaded with in-the-air starting point, IMC weather from the IAF to minimums for each approach, and a variety of conditions such as time of day, turbulence, winds, etc. So, to be ready and confident for any upcoming IFR flights, now is a good time to come in to the sim and stay current.